paciorek/future-kubernetes/blog_post.md

 ```
 git clone https://github.com/paciorek/future-helm-chart
-cd future-helm-chart
-tar -cvzf ../future-helm.tgz .
+tar -czf future-helm.tgz -C future-helm-chart .
-cd ..
-helm install test ./future-helm.tgz
+helm install --wait test ./future-helm.tgz
-sleep 30  # let the pods start up
 ```

 You'll need to name your release; I've used 'test' above.

-You should see a printout of some instructions for how to connect to RStudio that we'll discuss in the next section.
+The `--wait` flag tells helm to wait until all the pods have started.
+Once that happens, you'll see a message about the release and how to connect to the RStudio interface, which we'll discuss further in the next section.

-After waiting for the `sleep` to finish (to give the pods time to start up, we can check the pods are running:
+We can check the pods are running:

 ```
 kubectl get pods